Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 For more information about application of the plugin, refer to the [relevant section](#apply-kover-gradle-plugin-in-project)

-After applying Kover Gradle plugin, during the running tests, the classes are modified (instrumented) when loaded into the JVM which may lead to some performance degradation, or affect concurrent tests.
+After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during Android local unit test and JVM test runs, so number of line hits can be counted.
+This may impact your testing experience.
+At the moment, the Android connected tests are not being instrumented.

-In order to learn more about instrumentation, and it's configuring, please refer to the [corresponded section](#instrumentation).
+To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).

 #### Create custom Report Variants
 The module with Android Gradle Plugin or Kotlin multiplatform with android target is divided into different **build variants** (flavor + build type), which may have different source sets and tests.